ratatui/ratatui-website/src/tutorial/counter-app/ui.md

 This is what our code will now look like:

 ```rust
 {{#include ./ratatui-counter-app/src/ui.rs}}
 ```
+Keep in mind it won't render until we have written the code for `tui::Frame`

 When rendered, this is what the UI will look like: